U.S. tries to calm Saudi anger over Syria, Iran

 Addressing his Saudi counterpart, Qatar's Foreign Minister Khalid bin Mohamed al-Attiyah wrote on Twitter: "When you are angry, you send the world into disarray, so thank you."

-(Additional reporting by Amena Bakr in Doha and Ali Abdelatti in Cairo; Editing by Alistair Lyon and David Evans)
+(Additional reporting by Amena Bakr in Doha and Ali Abdelatti in Cairo; Editing by Alistair Lyon)